sizeofvoid/libopeninput/doc/user/tools.rst

 - ``libinput quirks``: show quirks assigned to a device, see :ref:`here <libinput-quirks>`

-Most the tools must be run as root to have access to the kernel's ``/dev/input/event*`` device files.
+Most of the tools must be run as root to have access to the kernel's ``/dev/input/event*`` device files.

 .. _libinput-list-devices: